@HopeMob: History

 In December 2012, the site relaunched as a not-for-profit.
 Money was provided to the site by donors to cover the site's expenses, allowing the site to provide 100% of the funds raised in the crowdfunding campaigns to support the projects.
 The site also opened up to running multiple campaigns at the same time.

 Co-founder Shaun King left the organization in 2014 to pursue other projects.

 After King departed HopeMob.org in 2014, the HopeMob Advisory Board asked Pure Charity to step in and help transition current initiatives into completed initiatives, as well as to envision a larger work for HopeMob and its future.
 HopeMob was rebranded @HopeMob and was brought under the leadership of Leroy Barber, co-founder of the Voices Project.
 Under Barber, @HopeMob took on a completely new advisory board and mission, becoming the world's first crowdfunding site devoted exclusively to supporting leaders and communities of color in dismantling the consequences of systemic racism and injustice.

 Criticism

-According to Shaun King, HopeMob has been criticized by people who raised money but never received the funds.
-HopeMob claims that it has paid out for every story that raised money.
+According to Shaun King, HopeMob was criticized by people who raised money but never received the funds.
+In response, HopeMob stated that it paid out for every story that raised money.